 If you want to travel to more locations within Long Island, you can take one of three bus lines: the Nassau inter-country express that provides transportation throughout Nassau County and some areas of Suffolk County, the Suffolk County Transit that provides transportation throughout Suffolk County, and the Huntington Area Rapid Transit that serves the Town of Huntington.

-Long Island is the location of three large airports – JFK Airport, LaGuardia Airport, and Long Island MacArthur Airport.
+Long Island, NY is the location of three large airports – JFK Airport, LaGuardia Airport, and Long Island MacArthur Airport.
 That’s right, Queens is, in fact, part of Long Island.
 JFK is a major international airport servicing around 75 million passengers a year while LaGuardia averaged around 20 million.
 The smaller Long Island MacArthur Airport handles about 2 million passengers a year and is the only airport in Nassau or Suffolk County with regularly scheduled commercial flights.
 There are smaller general aviation airports on Long Island, but they do not have the same amount of passengers or scheduled flights as the other three.

 If you want to go adventuring on the high seas, you can hop onto the various ferries dotted around the island that connects Long Island and Connecticut.
 Depending on what ferry you take, you might even be able to ride on with your car.
 There are also seasonal ferries that take you to the popular beach destination Fire Island as well as Block Island and Montauk.